resonatehq/docs/docs/getting-started/welcome.md

 # Why Resonate?

-- **Cloud Computing Made Dead Simple**: Resonate offers a dead simple programming model that simplifies coding for the cloud using an intuitive paradigm you already know — async await.
+- **Cloud Computing Made Dead Simple**: Resonate simplifies coding for the cloud using an intuitive paradigm you already know — async await.

 - **Single Binary**: Resonate simplifies your deployment and operations with a single binary.

 - **Incremental Adoption and No Vendor Lock-In**: Resonate was designed to allow for incremental adoption without vendor lock-in ever.

-- **Built on an Open Standard**: Resonate's programming model is built on top of [durable promises](/reference/durable-promises.md), an open standard with an intentionally minimal API surface area.
+- **Built on an Open Standard**: Resonate's programming model is built on top of [durable promises](https://github.com/resonatehq/durable-promise-specification), an open standard with an intentionally minimal API surface area.